 SY – Awards are helpful but not conclusive in deciding whether to read a writer’s manuscript.
-Do mention the longlisted position in your submission, however.
+Do mention the longlisted position when describing your writing experience in your submission, however.

 Q – I’ve finished the first draft of a historical thriller on the Faber Academy Work in Progress course, and I’ve also nearly finished a fantasy novel for 9+ children.
 How should I approach this with agents?
 Should I choose one and focus on that, or look for an agent who covers both of these areas?

 SY – It may be best to choose an agent who represents both children’s and adult fiction.
 If not, once your writing career is established in adult or children’s fiction you can look for another agent for new work.
 It’s possible to be represented by two agencies, one for children’s fiction and the other for adult fiction.

 As for trends, I expect more of the same with more cross-genre titles in book club fiction, particularly including elements of mystery and suspense.

 Q – I’m writing a novel that could definitely be called commercial women’s fiction/chick lit (incidentally, a label I feel writers of books for women should proudly reclaim!)
 Which authors working in that space do you really rate, and what kind of manuscripts do you think agents will be after in the next 12 months?

 SY – I am looking for commercial women’s fiction at present, particularly the ‘little cottage’ style books which are hugely popular both here and in the US.
 I also like the slightly grittier women’s fiction that Jane Fallon writes.
 As for trends, I expect more of the same with more cross-genre titles in book club fiction, particularly including elements of mystery and suspense.

 Q – If you were to read a submission, like the story idea and see potential in the writing, but the writer needed some help and guidance, would you consider taking them on?